BruceMacD/You-Dont-Need-A-Blockchain/README.md

 # You Don't Need a Blockchain
-[You Don't Need a Blockchain](https://brucemacd.github.io/You-Dont-Need-A-Blockchain/)
+[You Don't Need a Blockchain](https://brucemacd.github.io/You-Dont-Need-A-Blockchain/) This project was the #3 post on YCombinator's HackerNews in October 2018: https://news.ycombinator.com/item?id=18379513

 ## Overview
 This is an interactive implementation of the NIST Blockchain use case flowchart.
 Blockchains are an exciting new concept to create digital scarcity and provide a shared consistent data store.
 However, it is important to know when you should actually use one.
 ## Running